justin-kleid/justin-kleid.github.io/_pages/Coming-soon/destination.md

     caption: "Photo Credit: Annie Spratt"
 ---

-# You found a hidden poem
+# Secret Poem

 I sadly must admit,
 My pants are too large to fit.
 I look wearily around -
 No culprit to be found.
 Soon it dawns on me,
 I will grow by my own decree.

 {: .text-justify}